Ready to get started?

 Lower Facelift in Jupiter & Palm Beach FL with Dr. Jason Cooper

 Correcting Early Signs of Aging

-Women and men who are concerned about some of the early signs of aging may be excellent candidates for a mini-facelift.
+Women and men who are concerned about some of the early signs of aging may be excellent candidates for a Lower Facelift, sometimes also referred to as a mini-facelift.
 In South Florida, facelift specialist and board-certified plastic surgeon Dr. Jason Cooper performs mini-facelift to restore a natural, youthful appearance, with shorter incisions and quicker recovery than are required for a full facelift.
 Women and men from Palm Beach and surrounding areas trust Dr. Jason Cooper for facial procedures, which he has mastered over the past decade as a resident and then as an instructor in the Harvard Medical School plastic surgery program.